 Conference “Digital health in times of crisis” 9th October 2025

-The 2025 Conference of the Global South eHealth Observatory (ODESS) will be held on 9 October 2025 on the topic of ‘Digital health in a time of crisis ’.
+The 2025 Conference of the Global South eHealth Observatory (ODESS) will be held on 9 October 2025 on the topic of ‘Digital health in times of crisis ’.

 In a world where crises are increasing, the consequences for people’s health and healthcare systems can be seen at all levels.
 Whether climate-related, conflict-related, economic or directly health-related, crises are making access to healthcare more complex.
 This edition will explore the role of digital technology in improving access to care, supporting the continuity of health services and meeting the needs of the most vulnerable populations.